ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Creating a cross-regional copy affects billing.
 You're charged for the data transfer and the storage consumption in the target region separately.

-## IAM roles for backup policies
-{: #baas-vpc-iam}

-Backups require IAM permissions for role-based access control.
-Depending on your assigned role as a backup user, you can create and administer backup policies.
-For more information, see [IAM roles and actions for Regional Backup as a Service for VPC](/docs/account?topic=account-iam-service-roles-actions#is.backup-policy-roles).

-For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
-For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
-{: tip}

-## Service-to-service authorizations
-{: #baas-s2s-auth}

-Specific IAM user roles are required to grant service-to-service authorizations.
-Service-to-service authorizations between the Backup service and Cloud Block Storage, Snapshots for VPC, and Virtual server for VPC are needed so the backup service can detect volume tags and create snapshots.
-If you want to create automated snapshots of your file shares, set up service-to-service authorizations between the Backup service and the Cloud File Storage service.
-For more information, see [Establishing service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth).

 ## Limitations
 {: #backup-service-limitations}